-12. Parents and Carers
+Parents and Carers

 We recognise that parents (and other carers who stand in their place) are the primary educators of their children.
 As a Catholic school, we provide the principal means by which the Church assists parents and carers in educating their children.
-Therefore the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/carers to find out more.
-Parents/carers will be informed when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.
+Therefore, the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/carers to find out more.
+Parents/carers will be informed via newsletter when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.

-Parents are informed of the development of the RSE programme, and are welcome to review any RSE resources the school uses and are invited to an annual RSE evening.
+Parents are informed of the development of the RSE programme and are welcome to review any RSE resources the school uses.

-Parents have the right to withdraw their children from RSE except in those parts included in the statutory National Curriculum (i.e. in Science lessons).
+Parents have the right to withdraw their children from sex education but not Relationship Education or Science lessons.
 Should parents wish to withdraw their children they are asked to notify the school by contacting the Headteacher.
 The school will provide support by providing material for parents to help their children with their learning.
 We believe that the controlled environment of the classroom is the safest place for this curriculum to be followed.